Lorenzo Dow: Traveling preacher

 Dow's fame spread, and so did his travels.
 He traveled on foot and occasionally on horseback (when someone would donate a horse) sometimes accompanied by his wife, Peggy Dow throughout what was then the United States.
 His journeys took him to Canada, England and Ireland, and once to the West Indies.
 He was usually well-received although there were exceptions.
 A fierce abolitionist, Dow's sermons were often unpopular in the southern United States, and he frequently was threatened with personal violence.
-He sometimes was forcibly ejected from towns, pelted with stones, eggs, and rotten vegetables as it happened in Jacksonborough, Georgia, around 1820.
+He sometimes was forcibly ejected from towns, pelted with stones, eggs, and rotten vegetables as it happened in Jacksonboro, Georgia, around 1820.
 That never stopped him; he simply walked to the next town and gave the same sermon again.

 Lorenzo Dow was personally unkempt.
 He did not practice personal hygiene and his long hair and beard were described as "never having met a comb".
 He usually owned one set of clothes: those that were on his back.
 When those clothes became so badly worn and full of holes that they were no longer capable of covering him, some person in the audience usually would donate a replacement.
 The donated clothes often were not the correct size for his skinny body.
 When he traveled, he carried no luggage other than a box of Bibles to be given away.
 Throughout most of his life, what little money he ever collected was either given away to the poor or used to purchase Bibles.
 In his later years, he did accumulate a bit of money from the sales of his autobiography and religious writings.
 His singularities of manner and of dress excited prejudices against him, and counteracted the effect of his eloquence.
 Nevertheless, he is said to have preached to more persons than any man of his time.

 He died in Georgetown, Washington, DC, in 1834, at the age of 56, after an illness.
 During his final illness he was cared for by his friend, George Haller.
 Before he died, he asked that his old greatcoat be used as his winding sheet.
 He was placed to rest at Holmead's Burying Ground.
 A headstone with an epitaph that he personally selected was placed on his grave:

 A Christian is the highest style of man;